knpuniversity/rest/knpu/episode1/error-consistency.rst

         // ...
     }

-That's one less spot where I can mess something up on accident.
+Awesomely enough that's one less spot for me to screw up.

 Mapping title to type
 ~~~~~~~~~~~~~~~~~~~~~